Joseph and the Amazing Technicolor Dreamcoat: Planned live action feature film adaptation

+In the 1970s Ned Sherrin's Virgin Films tried to turn the musical into a film.

 On 12 April, 2023, it was revealed that Lloyd Webber's Really Useful Group had wanted to adapt the musical into a big-budget narrative feature film, and that Amazon MGM Studios had acquired the film rights with Scott Sanders and Mara Jacobs set to produce.
 Jon M. Chu, for which this film is considered his passion project, will direct and co-produce the film with Andrew Lloyd Webber, Tim Rice, Lance Johnson and Benjamin Lowy set to serve as executive producers.
 Dana Fox and Daniel Goldfarb will pen the screenplay, with the former reuniting with Chu following her work on co-writing the screenplay for the two-part film adaptation of Wicked.
 On 31 December 2024, it was revealed that Lloyd Webber and Rice will contribute new songs for the film.

-In Popular Culture
+In popular culture

-The Hitchhiker's Guide to the Galaxy

 In Douglas Adams's novel The Hitchhiker's Guide to the Galaxy, Joseph and the Amazing Technicolor Dreamcoat is one of the "dog eared scripts" the character Ford Prefect keeps in his satchel to pretend he is auditioning for plays and to hide devices such as ones that allow him to identify and hail nearby spaceships.

+In the Seinfeld episode "The Wig Master", Kramer borrows a colorful, extravagant coat from a wig master working on the touring production of Joseph and the Amazing Technicolor Dreamcoat.